 How Vedic Yajna is Performed

 Every yajna is done by a top Vedic pandit or priest followed by inferior pandits and their assistants/students who continuously recite the Vedic mantras throughout the rituals.
-Altogether four Vedic priests representing four Vedas perform the Homam which are the Hotri, Adhvaryu, Udgata, and Brahma.
+Altogether, four Vedic priests representing four Vedas perform the Homam: the Hotri, Adhvaryu, Udgata, and Brahma.

 The Hota or Hotri recites the three parts from the Rigveda (introductory, accompanying, and blessing).
 The Adhvaryu (the priest of Yajurveda) is the head priest’s helpers who prepare and decorate the ground, altar, and even pour oblations.
 Similarly, like the Hotri, the Udgata or Udgatri chants the religious hymns from the Samaveda and the Brahma, the main priest who controls and performs the entire ceremony.

 Various sacred ingredients like cow milk clarified butter (ghee), flowers, herbs, grains, cakes, and soma offered as oblation into the Agni (fire).
 Based on the types of yagna, the period varies from minutes to days, months, and even a year to complete.
-Some of the Yajna is done in isolated places, whereas others are performed in front of crowds like Hindu weddings yajna.
+Some of the Yajna are done in isolated places, whereas others are performed in front of crowds like Hindu weddings.